-Once you are done, you can call it a day and head back to the city for a good sleep.
+Once you are done, you can call it a day and head back to the hotel in Amritsar city.
 The next day in Amritsar will also see you moving around a lot as there is so much more to explore!

 Stop 1: Durgiana Temple